 Contract tax problems are essentially legal in nature and vary widely.
 Specific tax questions must be resolved by reference to the applicable contract terms and pertinent tax laws and regulations.
 Therefore, when tax questions arise, COs generally must confer with the PE, who will consult with OGC.

 Note: Telecommunications services are a special case.
-For guidance on these taxes, see: Guide, Vol. 15, § 555 (Taxes and Fees for Communications Services and Computers).
+For guidance on these taxes, see: Guide, Vol 15, § 555 (Applicability of Taxes and Fees on Telecommunications Services and Computers).

 § 640.20 Federal Excise Taxes